myPhysicsLab Documentation

 Customizing the Start-Up HTML Page

-You will, however, need to install the new HTML file somewhere (such as your local machine or a web server), as well as any other files that are needed such as
+You will need to install the modified HTML file somewhere (such as your local machine or a web server), as well as any other files that are needed such as

 <script>